oxidize-rb/rb-sys/book/src/introduction.md

 Welcome to the rb-sys guide.
 This book will show you how to build Ruby extensions in Rust that are both powerful and reliable.

+The primary goal of `rb-sys` is to make building native Ruby extensions in Rust **easier** than it would be in C. If it's not easy, it's a bug.

+## Key Features

+- Battle-tested Rust bindings for the Ruby C API
+- Support for Ruby 2.6+
+- Support for all major platforms (Linux, macOS, Windows)
+- Cross-compilation support for gems
+- Integration with `rake-compiler`
+- Test helpers for Ruby extensions

 ## Why Rust for Ruby Extensions?

 Ruby extensions have traditionally been written in C, requiring manual memory management and careful handling of Ruby's internals.
 This approach is error-prone and often results in security vulnerabilities, memory leaks, and crashes.